Tyre Nichols' brutal beating by police shown on video

 The fourth officer then walks over, unfurls a baton and holds it up at shoulder level as two officers hold Nichols upright, as if he were sitting.

 “I’m going to baton the f--- out you,” one officer can be heard saying.
 His body camera shows him raise his baton while at least one other officer holds Nichols.
-The officer strikes Nichols on the back with the baton.
-He strikes strikes him again, and then a third time.
+The officer strikes Nichols on the back with the baton three times in a row.

-The other officers then appear to hoist Nichols to his feet, with him flopping like a doll, barely able to stay upright despite the bracing arms.
+The other officers then appear to hoist Nichols to his feet, with him flopping like a doll, barely able to stay upright.

 An officer then punches him in the face, as the officer with the baton continues to menace him.
 Nichols stumbles and turns, still held up by two officers.
 The officer who punched him then walks around to Nichols’ front and punches him three more times.
 Then Nichols collapses.